ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](canvas_khaki.gif)](canvas_khaki.gif)

 More commonly a short hand (and more traditional) format of "`xc:`" (which meant "X Constant Image").this is generally what I use.
-For example here is a image using the X window color of '`wheat`'.
+For example here is an image using the X window color of '`wheat`'.

 ~~~
 convert -size 100x100 xc:wheat  canvas_wheat.gif